squidfunk/mkdocs-material/docs/contributing/requesting-a-change.md

 relevant.
 Don't write about the change request here.

 > __Why this might be helpful__: some ideas might only benefit specific
-> settings, environments or edge cases, for example, when your documentation
+> settings, environments, or edge cases, for example, when your documentation
 > contains thousands of documents.
 With a little context, change requests
 > can be prioritized more accurately.

 ### Description

 Next, provide a detailed and clear description of your idea.
-Explain why your idea is relevant to Material for MkDocs and must be implemented here, and not in one of its dependencies:[^1]
+Explain why your idea is relevant to Material for MkDocs and must be implemented here and not in one of its dependencies:

-  [^1]:
-    Sometimes, users suggest ideas on our [issue tracker] that concern one of our upstream dependencies, including [MkDocs], [Python Markdown], [Python Markdown Extensions] or third-party plugins.
-It's a good idea to think about whether your idea is beneficial to other themes, upstreaming change requests for bigger impact.

 -   __Explain the <u>what</u>, not the <u>why</u>__ – don't explain
     [the benefits of your idea][Use cases] here, we're getting there.